 These days, even entry-level A/V receivers are likely to come with some form of auto-setup system that promises to make crucial speaker-related adjustments by simply plugging in a microphone and hitting the go button.
 Sounds appealing, right?
-Why would anyone want to spend an hour or more reading a manual, busting out a tape measure and fiddling with a decibel meter when the auto-setup will do it for you, hassle free, in a matter of minutes?
+Why would anyone want to spend an hour reading a manual, busting out a tape measure, and fiddling with a decibel meter when the auto-setup will do it for you, hassle-free?

-Trying to set up your receiver using its tiny LCD display window is a hassle you don’t need.
-Instead, make sure that you can see your receiver’s display on your TV.
-Many modern receivers will put out the OSD via a digital HDMI connection, but some older receivers require an older style of video connection.
-If you don’t see a menu pop up on your TV when you press the “menu” or “setup” button on your receiver’s remote control, make sure you have at least an RCA cable handy for connecting the receiver’s composite video (yellow RCA jack) output to one of the TV’s composite video inputs.
+Trying to set up your receiver using its tiny LCD display is a hassle you don’t need.
+Instead, make sure you can see your receiver’s display on your TV.
+Nearly all modern receivers will put out the on-screen display via HDMI, but some older receivers (like, more than five years old) require an old-school video connection.
+If you don’t see a menu pop up on your TV when you press the “menu” or “setup” button on your receiver’s remote, make sure you have at least an RCA cable handy for connecting the receiver’s composite video (yellow RCA jack) output to your TV’s composite video input.

 Onkyo OSD (image via)

-You can spend time looking at the manual, sure, but getting a hands-on experience with your receiver’s menu by hunting and pecking through it with your remote control provides significant benefits.
+You can spend time looking at the manual, sure, but getting a hands-on experience with your receiver’s menu by hunting and pecking through it with your remote provides significant benefits.
 After browsing for a while, you’ll find that you remember where a lot of the menu options are because you actually navigated there before.
 Don’t worry if you don’t understand what some of the terms mean.
-We’ll explain some of the terms as we go on with our setup
+We’ll explain some of them below.

-We understand that sometimes the room in which your speakers live dictates where the speakers must be placed.
+We understand that the room in which your speakers live can dictate where the speakers must be placed, and placement can also vary based on the types of speakers you’re using.
 Some of us have entertainment centers with specific places for speakers, or we only have a handful of open spots in which to put a speaker.
 With that in mind, do the best you can to follow these basic speaker placement rules.

-First, take a look at this simple speaker location graphic below:
+First, take a look at the simple speaker location graphic below:

 Note that the center channel should be placed directly below or above your television.
 Since almost all dialogue comes from this speaker, it needs to be as close to the TV as possible to maintain the illusion that the voices are coming from the picture itself.

-Try to place your left and right speakers as far away from each other as you are from your TV, creating an equilateral triangle between your head and the two speakers.
-It also helps if you place the top of the speaker at about 41 inches off the floor (average ear height).
+Try to place your left and right speakers as far away from each other as your central listening position is from your TV, creating an equilateral triangle between your head and the two speakers.
+For most, the central listening position is the seat located directly in front of the TV.
+If this doesn’t apply, then choose the spot in the room where most of the listening will be done.
+It also helps if you place the top of the speaker at about 40 inches off the floor (average ear height).

 Next, place your surround speakers above ear level (somewhere between 48 inches and 72 inches) and just behind your listening position.
-If you have surround back speakers (the sixth and seventh channels), place them in the same positions as the front speakers on the wall behind you.
+If you have surround back speakers (the sixth and seventh channels), mirror them in the same positions as the front speakers, but on the wall behind you.

-For the subwoofer, avoid placing it flush with a corner of the room, or within another cabinet like an entertainment center.
+For the subwoofer, avoid placing it flush with a corner of the room or within another cabinet like an entertainment center.
 Subwoofers usually sound best placed a third of the way into the room from the side and front (or back) wall.
 It is OK to place a subwoofer in the back of the room, but make sure it is at least 3 feet away from your head.
-If you can’t get place the subwoofer well into your room as suggested, keep at least 1 foot of distance between the sub and any given wall.
+If you can’t find a good place in your room to adhere to these instructions, make sure to keep at least 1 foot of distance between the sub and any given wall.

-With your speakers placed and connected to your receiver, it’s time to set up the receiver to handle them properly.
+With your speakers placed and connected to the terminals, it’s time to set up the receiver to handle them properly.
 Start by accessing your receiver’s menu and selecting the “speaker setup” option.
 Most receivers offer the same basic adjustments.
 These include speaker distance, speaker size and crossover setting, and speaker level.
 We’ll go through each setting one at a time.